 - As I just mentioned but still want to make sure you got it – they’re BAKED salmon cakes, so no grease splatters to clean up…

-- Annnnd I serve them with the most delicious Sriracha Aioli – sooo good people!
+- And I serve them with the most delicious Sriracha Aioli – creamy, and flavorful with a kick!

-So fast forward to today, I’m finally putting these yummy fish cakes on the blog… cue the Mariachi singers and drum roll please… I give you my terrifically tasty Salmon Patty Recipe!
+So here we are today, and I’m putting these yummy salmon cakes on the blog… cue the Mariachi singers and drum roll, please… I give you my terrifically tasty Salmon Patty Recipe!

 Now flake the salmon into small pieces with a fork.
-Add the rest of your ingredients and mix really well.
+And mix all the ingredients together really well.

-Using a 1/3 cup dry measuring cup, scoop and pack the fish mixture real good.
-Now plop it into your hand, flatten slightly and form it into a patty.
+Using a ⅓ cup dry measuring cup, scoop and pack the fish mixture really well.
+Now plop it into your hand, flatten slightly, and form it into a patty.
 I like to lay mine out on a parchment-lined baking sheet as I go.

-- Option 1: Cover the cakes with plastic wrap right on the baking sheet, and place it in the freezer.
-Then after they’re frozen, remove each one individually and wrap with plastic wrap.
-Place them all in a freezer bag and save for another day.
+- Option 1: Cover the cakes with plastic wrap on the baking sheet, and place them in the freezer.
+Then after they’re frozen, remove each one individually and wrap it with plastic wrap.
+Place them all in a freezer bag and save them for another day.
 (Note: Defrost the cakes in the fridge before cooking.)

 What about you – which option would you choose?

 Regardless, you can’t go wrong with these healthy and delicious salmon patties!